AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_length.png" />
 </p>

+Sepal length values don't fluctuate as much as the othet values, which will be visible in the images below.
+We can see that mainly Setosa has the shortest Sepal, while Viginica has the longest.
+Virginica Sepal values varies the most.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_width.png" />
 </p>

+Sepal width values fluctuate more then Sepal length.
+It is visible there is the most flowers with the Sepal width approx. 3cm, of which most fit under Virginica.
+As the Sepal width decreases or increases from 3cm the number of flowers decreses.
+Setosa has the widest Sepal, which confirms the statement from before.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Petal_length.png" />
 </p>

+It is clearly visible there are the most flowers with the lowest value range, and those are Setosa.
+Virginica has the longest petal, but the number of the flowers in the highest range is the smallest of all.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Petal_width.png" />
 </p>

+Petal width histogram is very similar to the Petal lenght one, which confirms the high correlation between the two values.
+Setosa, again, stands out as the flower with the smallest width.
+The number of flowers in the lowest range is the highest.

 ### SCATTERPLOTS